How to make fake blood: A last-minute Halloween make-up trick (or treat)

 - Cocoa powder (1/2 a teaspoon) to darken the colour, and any budget brand will do – as it happened, I had Green & Black's at home, but this definitely wouldn't be cheapest.

 That's all you need!
 Just mix them together and you should have something resembling sticky, dark red blood.
 And by all means play around with consistency to create different looks.
-Eg, for 'fresher' blood, add more food colouring and less cocoa powder.
+For example, for 'fresher' blood, add more food colouring and less cocoa powder.

 Tricks for applying your fake blood: